 At the heart of a nanoindenter is a small probe loaded with a calibrated indenter tip, which may be pyramidal, flat, spherical, wedged, or some other shape.
 This is used to interrogate the surface of a material and measure the subsequent force-displacement data.

 Conventional nanoindenters are typically load-controlled instruments where the tip is brought into contact with the surface under a pre-defined load.
 Once the nanoindenter has contacted the sample, the load is increased and the tip indents into the material.
 The area of contact between the tip and the sample, the applied force of the nanoindenter, and the depth of displacement are subsequently used to determine the material’s mechanical properties.
 The disadvantages of a load-controlled system become obvious when doing compression tests on small structures (e.g., micropillars, 3D structures, etc.) where the load feedback loop cannot cope with sudden displacement excursions.
-In such cases, displacement control is far superior.
+In such cases, nanoindentation measurements using displacement control are far superior.

 Traditionally, the size and depth of the residual indentation imprint is taken to calculate the material hardness.
 This is characterized according to one of several indentation hardness scales, including the Vickers and Brinell scales.
 Nanoindenters have proven valuable for microhardness testing where samples are small or thin, and they have also demonstrated unique performance for measurements where the microstructural properties of a sample are complex or are non-homogenous.